srnichols/StampsPattern/docs/RBAC_CHEATSHEET.md

 # RBAC Cheat Sheet

 Purpose
-- Quick role assignments and example commands for identities used in the Stamps Pattern (P1 deliverable).
+- Quick role assignments and example commands for identities used in the Stamps Pattern.

 Common roles and why